Skip to main content

 Nexus

 Nexus is a Temporal platform feature that enables reliable connectivity between Temporal Applications, promoting modular microservice architectures.
-This plugin generates protoc-gen-go-nexus compatible Nexus service handlers to simplify nexus setup.
+This plugin natively generates Nexus services, operations, and typed clients — no external protoc-gen-go-nexus plugins required.

 Overview

 Nexus allows services to expose operations as well-defined service contracts that other services can reliably invoke.
-The plugin generates:
+For each service with nexus.enabled = true, the plugin generates:

 Schema Definition